Strawberry Angel Food Trifle

 Cake

-• Place the bottom rack on the lowest level of the oven.
-Make sure there's room between the two racks for your cake pan.
-Preheat oven to 350 degrees.
+• Place the bottom rack on the lowest level of the oven and the top rack on your highest level in the oven.
+Make sure there's room between the two racks for your angel food cake pan.
+Preheat oven to 350 degrees F.

 • Place the egg whites in a stand mixer bowl.
 With the whisk attachment and the mixer on medium beat the egg whites until they become frothy.
 This will take about 1 minute.

-• When soft peaks have formed, slowly add in the granulated sugar and turn the mixer up to high.
-Once all the sugar in the egg whites and the whites have formed stiff peaks, remove the meringue from the stand mixer.
+• When soft peaks have formed, turn the mixer to high and slowly add in the granulated sugar.
+Once all the sugar in the egg whites and the whites have formed stiff peaks, remove the bowl from the stand mixer.

-• With a whisk, fold in the vanilla and cake flour.
+• With a whisk or spatula, fold in the vanilla and cake flour.
 Make sure the flour is thoroughly incorporated otherwise you'll end up with a cake that tastes like scrambled eggs.

 • Spoon the batter into the UNGREASED angel food cake pan.
 Smooth out the batter on the top and place the cake into the oven for 30 minutes.